resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 and a Green one if the answer is "they are about the same".

 The overview tab simply gives an overview of your projects usage of its allocated resources.
 When a pie chart is full, your project has exceeded its quota for that resource type.

-**Demonstrate:** by swapping through projects

-They are colour coded, so problems should stand out.
+And they are colour coded, so problems should stand out.

 The project overview tab is your default home page when you log in.
 So these limits are put fairly and squarely in front of your face.